bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 `Unstr_Hints.xlsx: Application name is Unstr_Hints and the cube name is SpendHistory`

-6. Press `Preview Data` The workbook is sent to Essbase19c for analysis and the relationships are returned for viewing.
+6. Click `Preview Data` The workbook is sent to Essbase 19.3 for analysis and the relationships are returned for viewing.

 7. When you are ready to create the cube, click `Run`